-France is opposite Greece and Italy a relatively young wine country.
+France is opposite Greece and Italy a relatively young wine-growing country.
 The first vines brought in the 6th century BC.
-BC, the Greeks, the Massalia (Latin Massillia = Marseille) founded in the southwest on the Mediterranean coast.
-At that time, the country, later designated by the Romans as Gaul, was replaced by the Celts inhabited.
-It developed a busy trade and the Greeks covered the need.
-When they immigrated to the Po Valley in the 5th century, they became acquainted with Italian wine and started to import it.
-So the later French had been consuming wine for a long time before they began to grow one on a larger scale.
-The conquest of Gaul by Julius Caesar (100-44 BC), there was a systematic dissemination.
-This took place in the 1st century in the Rhône valley, in the 2nd century in Burgundy and Bordeaux and in the 3rd century on the Loire.
-The Roman Emperor Marcus Aurelius Probus (232-282) lifted the ban on Emperor Domitian (51-96) and in the middle of the 3rd century ordered vines to be planted all over Gaul.
+The Greeks who founded Massalia (Latin Massillia = Marseille) in the southwest on the Mediterranean coast.
+At that time, the country, which was later called the Gaul by the Romans Celts inhabited.
+A lively trade developed and the Greeks met the demand.
+When they immigrated to the Po Valley in the 5th century, they got to know Italian wine and began to import it.
+The later French people had been consuming wine for a long time before they even started to grow them on a larger scale.
+The conquest of Gaul by Julius Caesar (100-44 BC) led to a systematic spread.
+This occurred in the 1st century in the Rhone Valley, in the 2nd century in Burgundy and Bordeaux and in the 3rd century on the Loire.
+The Roman emperor Marcus Aurelius Probus (232-282) lifted the ban on emperors Domitian (51-96) and in the middle of the 3rd century ordered vines to be planted all over Gaul.

-The king of the Franks and later emperors Charlemagne (742-814) gave decisive impulses for the viticulture in today's France by its regulations.
-In the monastery Cîteaux in Burgundy, in 1098, the Catholic Order of the Cistercian founded, which spread rapidly across Europe.
-The monks perfected viticulture in terms of soil type selection, grape selection and wine production, which had an impact throughout Europe.
-But equally important for viticulture was the Order of the Benedictine whose most famous member is probably Dom Pierre Pérignon (1638-1715) was the "inventor" of the assemblage, the artful intersection of wines.
-It is also worth noting that the wine was included in the French Revolution calendar, the September was named Vendémiaire (Wine month).
+The king of the Franks and later emperor Charlemagne (742-814) gave decisive impulses for viticulture in today's France through his regulations.
+In 1098 the Cîteaux monastery in Burgundy became the Catholic order of the Cistercian founded, which spread quickly across Europe.
+The monks perfected viticulture in terms of soil type selection, grape variety selection and wine production, which had an impact across Europe.
+But the order of the Benedictine, whose most famous member is probably Dom Pierre Pérignon (1638-1715) was the "inventor" of the assemblage, the artful blending of wines.
+It is also worth mentioning that the wine was included in the French revolutionary calendar, September was given the name Vendémiaire (Wine month).

-In 1855 found the famous Bordeaux Classification which had a major impact on the quality-class systems that subsequently developed, but which are very different in the individual regions (see below) Grand Cru ).
-Shortly thereafter, the country was the starting point of the largest and most extensive disaster in the history of viticulture, as from the 1860s, the phylloxera as well as true and false mildew started their extermination campaign all over Europe.
-Especially France was severely affected, over three-fifths (700,000 ha) of vineyards were destroyed.
-At the same time, however, the "Golden Years of Bordeaux" signaled a new beginning, when vineyards were planted on a grand scale in the Médoc.
+In 1855 the famous Bordeaux Classification instead, which had a major impact on the quality class systems that subsequently emerged, but which are very different in the individual regions (see under Grand Cru ).
+Shortly afterwards, the country was the starting point of the largest and most comprehensive catastrophe in the history of viticulture, as from the 1860s phylloxera as well as real and false mildew launched their extermination campaign across Europe.
+France was particularly hard hit, with over three fifths (700,000 ha) of the vineyards being destroyed.
+At the same time, however, the "Golden Years of Bordeaux" signaled a new beginning when large-scale vineyards were created in the Médoc.

-In France it was recognized early on that on a certain soil type, under the influence of the local climate (Microclimate), certain grape varieties as well as the art of the winegrower a wine with distinctive characteristics arises.
-The beginnings already made the Cistercian, In the first third of the 20th century, the term was used terroir embossed.
-The owner of the estate Pierre Le Roy de Boiseaumarié (1890-1967) described in the 1920s, the ideal grape varieties for the Châteauneuf-du-Pape due to the typical soil and climate in an area defined by him.
-Further impetus was given by agricultural professor Joseph Capus (1868-1947), who together with Boiseaumarié as initiator of the appellation system applies.
+In France it was recognized early on that on a certain soil type, under the influence of there climate (Small climates), certain grape varieties as well as the art of the winemaker creates a wine with a distinctive characteristic.
+The beginnings already made that Cistercian, In the first third of the 20th century this was the term terroir embossed.
+The winery owner Pierre Le Roy de Boiseaumarié (1890-1967) described the ideal grape varieties for the in the 1920s Châteauneuf-du-Pape due to the typical soil and climate in an area defined by him.
+The agricultural professor Joseph gave further impulses Capus (1868-1947), who together with Boiseaumarié as initiator of the appellation system applies.

 Different philosophies and styles prevail with regard to the grape varieties.
-In the south and southwest, especially in Bordeaux, especially the red wines are mixed from several varieties, these are the classic cuvées for which there is the term Bordeaux blend gives.
-In the northern areas, however, such as Chablis, Alsace, Loire, Savoy and especially in Burgundy, the wines are mostly unmixed pressed from a grape variety.
-Especially in Burgundy, the layering and the associated classification system are particularly pronounced.
-In the context of clearing programs The EU was cleared in the period 1988 to 2010 about 180,000 hectares of vineyards.
-This affected especially Languedoc-Roussillon.
+In the south and southwest, especially in Bordeaux, the red wines from several types are mixed, these are the classic ones cuvées, for which there is the term Bordeaux blend gives.
+In the more northern areas, however, such as Chablis, Alsace, Loire, Savoy and especially in Burgundy, the wines are mostly unmixed made from a grape variety.
+In Burgundy in particular, the location and associated classification system is particularly pronounced.
+In the context of clearing programs The EU cleared around 180,000 hectares of vines between 1988 and 2010.
+Languedoc-Roussillon was particularly affected.

-In 2012, the total vineyard area was 792,000 hectares, of which 41.5 million hectoliters of wine were produced.
-This is France with Spain and Italy in the worldwide top field (see also under Wine production volumes ).
-This year, there were 68,500 vineyards with an average of 9.1 hectares (Champagne 2.4 and Bordeaux 14.4).
-About 45% process the grapes themselves and produce 55% of the production, the rest supplies Winzergenossenschaften, The production consists of 45% red wines, 43% white wines (the majority in spirits) and 12% rosé wines.
-About 62% are AOP wines, 18% IGP wines and 20% Vin de France.
-The Blend 2010 (ex Statistics by Kym Anderson ):
+In 2012 the total area under vines was 792,000 hectares, of which 41.5 million hectoliters of wine were produced.
+France lies with it Spain and Italy in the worldwide top field (see also under Wine production volumes ).
+This year there were 68,500 wineries with an average of 9.1 hectares of vineyards (Champagne 2.4 and Bordeaux 14.4).
+Around 45% process the grapes themselves and produce 55% of the production, the rest delivers Winzergenossenschaften, The production consists of 45% red wines, 43% white wines (most of them in brandy) and 12% rose wines.
+Around 62% are AOP wines, 18% IGP wines and 20% Vin de France.
+The Blend 2010 (ex statistics from Kym Anderson ):

 |vine||colour||Synonyms or French name||hectare|